denisecheung3/project-2/README.md

 ### The Drinks page with dropdown menu to select a category (uses DrinkCard component)

+- Default: displays drinks in the beer category
+- Whenever the user changes the option on the dropdox menu, it will call the function handleChange() with event so handleChange(event).

+- handleChange() calls function getNewCategoryData(category).
+This function generates the url to fetch, fetches returns

 ### The Single Drink page

+- Clicking on an individual drink card would take the user to the single drink page.
+E.g: the endpoint /drink/11118 (this would be the single drink page for the drink with the id 11118).

+- this.state.isFavourite and this.state.ingredients
+- function checkIfFavourite()
+- using CheckBox component
+- function getIngredients(data) - to get the ingredient and it's measurement/serving size
+- function  handleChecked()

 ### The Search Form page
 - The form consists of (a) a search field, where a user can search by typing in the name of a drink, (b) a dropdown menu which included a list of ingredients that the user can search by, (c)an 'Alcoholic?' tickbox where the user can filter drinks by alcoholic/non-alcoholic and (d) a submit button to submit that form.